peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.

+ * If the transfer encoding is absent and the content type is "message/rfc822", 8-bit bytes are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".

  * In the following cases, if the transfer encoding is absent or declared as 7bit, 8-bit bytes are still allowed:

  * (a) The preamble and epilogue of multipart messages, which will be ignored.